sage-code/eve/manual/basic.md

 * U+HHHH   from: U+0000   to U+FFFF
 * U-HHHHHH from: U+000000 to U+FFFFFF

-**usability**
-A symbol can be used to create an Array of symbols that have direct access by index.
-Array of symbols have a capacity and can be more or less full.
-In array one or more symbols can have value NUL = U+0000.
-This is also the default value used for string initialization.
+Value NUL = U+0000.
+This is also the default value.

 ## Calendar date